Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 A hiking pack list seems too organized and deliberate for free spirits like hikers, right?

-A hiking pack list is a great starting point for new hikers.
+A basic hiking pack list is a great starting point for new hikers.

 But it is also useful for seasoned hikers.